curefate/ChronoTower/README.md

 ## Introduction

-ChronoTower is a mixed-reality puzzle game where players help a small robot named Lil Charlie repair a broken clock tower by solving spatial and time-based puzzles.
+ChronoTower is a mixed-reality puzzle game where players help a small robot named Lil Charlie repair a broken clock tower by solving spatial, and intellectual puzzles.

 The experience takes place on a tabletop Mixed reality environment, where players interact with a miniature clock tower using hand gestures such as grabbing, poking, and rotating objects.
-Combining elements of perspective puzzles, time manipulation, and rotating environments, players guide Lil Charlie through multiple floors of the tower until reaching the top to repair the broken mechanism.
+Combining elements of perspective puzzles, time manipulation, and dragging platforms, players guide Lil Charlie through multiple floors of the tower until reaching the top to repair the broken mechanism.

 **The problem:** After discussing with the team and talking to some friends, we realised that many people crave intellectual puzzles, but many traditional puzzle games are usually experienced on flat screens and can limit the player's physical interaction with the environment.